floatingworks/nexplayername/README.md

 Changes your nexuiz username dependent on currently playing Banshee media file

 Step 1 - manually create the file ~/youruser/.nexuiz/data/namechange.cfg

 Step 2 - You will need to put in your autoexec.cfg file the following two lines alias update exec namechange.cfg bind k update

-Then run this script ./nexplayername.sh &
+Step 3 - run this script ./nexplayername.sh &

-and use the k key (or whatever you bound the alias update to) to update your username in game
+Step 4 - use the k key (or whatever you bound the alias update to) to update your username in game

 TODO